EphraimSiegfried/bachelor-thesis/src/content/implementation.typ

 The Repository module is mainly a wrapper of the Rust library Git2 #footnote[https://github.com/rust-lang/git2-rs], which is a Rust wrapper of the C++ libgit implementation, which provides low-level Git operations. #footnote[https://libgit2.org/] The Repository module gives abstractions over common Git operations used for the binary cache, e.g. creating commit objects with constant author, message and date values.

 The Nix Daemon module is responsible for communicating to either the local Nix daemon (i.e. the daemon which runs on the same machine as Gachix) or to remote Nix Daemons via the SSH protocol.
-It contains code for setting up SSH connections, retrieving metadata about store paths and retrieving store objects in the Nar archive format.
-It depends on a custom fork of a library which implements the Nix daemon protocol.#footnote[https://codeberg.org/siegii/gorgon/src/branch/main/nix-daemon]  The fork includes low-level code for retrieving the Nar which did not exist in the original library.
+It contains code for setting up SSH connections, retrieving metadata about store paths and retrieving store objects in the NAR archive format.
+It depends on a custom fork of a library which implements the Nix daemon protocol.#footnote[https://codeberg.org/siegii/gorgon/src/branch/main/nix-daemon]  The fork includes low-level code for retrieving the NAR which did not exist in the original library.

 The Narinfo module constructs a Narinfo data structure from the Nix object metadata retrieved from the Nix daemon.
 It also is able to encode this metadata as a string, which is then stored as a blob in the Git database.
 Additionally, it signs the signature of the Narinfo and appends it to the narinfo (See @binary-cache-interface).

-The Nar module transforms trees to nars and vice versa.
-It is used to transform nars retrieved from Nix daemons to equivalent Git trees.
-It encodes trees as Nars when Nix cache clients request packages.
-It does not have to load the whole Git tree onto memory because it is able to stream the nar, i.e. decode the tree in chunks and serve these chunks continously.
+The NAR module transforms trees to NARs and vice versa.
+It is used to transform NARs retrieved from Nix daemons to equivalent Git trees.
+It encodes trees as NARs when Nix cache clients request packages.
+It does not have to load the whole Git tree onto memory because it is able to stream the NAR, i.e. decode the tree in chunks and serve these chunks continously.

 == Concurrency

 To increase the performance of the binary cache, it is crucial to handle requests concurrently.
 Concurrency can lead to inconsistent state or crashes if handled incorrectly.
 Inconsistent state happens most often when multiple threads modify the same objects.
 In Gachix this threat is eliminated by ensuring that threads never modify objects.

 Let us consider the two most prevalent operations: Retrieving and adding packages.
-When a package is retrieved, Gachix looks up the corresponding reference, transfors the referred package tree into a Nar and streams it to the user.
+When a package is retrieved, Gachix looks up the corresponding reference, transfors the referred package tree into a NAR and streams it to the user.
 The only operations involved in this process are read operations.
 It does not cause conflict when multiple threads read the same object at the same time.

 Adding a package can happen by contacting other Gachix peers and fetching the needed Git objects from them.
 In this case, only new objects will be added to the Git database.
 Two threads cannot store two different objects with the same name because trees, blobs and commits are content addressed and references are named after unique Nix hashes.
 The only scenario that can happen is that two threads try to add the same object but this does not cause a conflict.
-When fetching Nars from Nix daemons they are transformed to equivalent Git trees.
+When fetching NARs from Nix daemons they are transformed to equivalent Git trees.
 In this process, also only new objects are added.

 Since all operations either read or add objects to the database, there is no conflict between multiple threads.
 Therefore no locking mechanisms have to be used when serving the packages concurrently.